SidharthArya/SidharthArya/AWESOME-STARS.md

 - [OpenGVLab/Ask-Anything](https://github.com/OpenGVLab/Ask-Anything) - [CVPR2024 Highlight][VideoChatGPT] ChatGPT with video understanding!
 And many more supported LMs such as miniGPT4, StableLM, and MOSS.
 - [gaomingqi/Track-Anything](https://github.com/gaomingqi/Track-Anything) - Track-Anything is a flexible and interactive tool for video object tracking and segmentation, based on Segment Anything, XMem, and E2FGVI.
 - [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI) - The open source platform for AI-native application development.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 A copilot to get answers to your questions, whether they be from your own notes or from the internet.
-Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
-Self-h
+Use powerful, online (e.g gpt4) or private, local (e.g llama3) LLMs.
+Self-ho
 - [neuml/txtai](https://github.com/neuml/txtai) - 💡 All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning